biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 # Discussion

-We created a metadata resource for BioHackrXiv, a prepublishing site hosted on OSF.io, that allows for citable Biohackathon reports.
+As part of the Elixir Biohackathon 2020 we created a metadata resource for BioHackrXiv, a prepublishing service hosted on OSF.io that allows for citable Biohackathon reports.

 We added metadata in RDF with information on the biohackathons, papers, repositories, contributors and tags.
 This metadata can be